Airfoil Geometry Schema

 Imported coordinates are interpreted in the local airfoil frame unless otherwise specified by the file format.

-Unless otherwise specified, imported airfoils are normalized internally to unit chord.
+Imported airfoils are normalized internally to unit chord.

 Coordinate-file airfoils are planned, but they are not yet constructable through